LeaVerou/lea.verou.me/2023/going-lean/index.md

 ```

 Going forwards, I also decided to do away with the month being part of the URL, as it complicates the file structure for no discernible benefit and I don’t blog nearly as much now as I did in 2009, e.g. compare [2009](/blog/2009) vs [2022](/blog/2022/): 38 vs 7!
-I do think I will start blogging more again now (not only due to the new site, but also due to new interests and a long backlog of ideas),
+I do think I will start blogging more again now, not only due to the new site,
+but also due to new interests and a long backlog of ideas (just look at [July 2023](/blog/2023/07/) so far!).
-but I doubt I will ever get back to the pre-2014 levels (coincidentally, it appears my blogging frequency dropped significantly after I [started my PhD](/blog/2014/02/im-going-to-mit/)).
+However, I doubt I will ever get back to the pre-2014 levels, I simply don’t have that kind of time anymore
+(coincidentally, it appears my blogging frequency dropped significantly after I [started my PhD](/blog/2014/02/im-going-to-mit/)).

 I also wanted to continue having nice, RESTful, [usable](https://www.nngroup.com/articles/url-as-ui/) URLs, which also requires: